 Once you have decided what kind of savings vehicle might make sense for you, consider these options:

 High-yield savings accounts

 The good news: While traditional savings accounts offer very little interest these days, some banks offer higher-yielding savings options.
-In some cases, the yields are slightly above 1%, and these accounts come with full FDIC protection up to $250,000 per person, per bank, for a given ownership category.
-(See the callout “Insurance for your cash” for details.)
+In some cases, the yields are as high as 1.3%, and these accounts come with full FDIC protection up to $250,000 per person, per bank, for a given ownership category.
+(See the callout "Insurance for your cash" for details.)

 FDIC insurance means the government would protect you from losses in the event of a problem with the bank.
 These accounts also offer access to your savings without having to find a buyer and arrange a price, as you would if you were selling a stock or bond.
 Some banks also offer bonus rates if you sign up for automatic saving services or other perks.

 The bad news: While a high-yield savings account can allow you to access your cash, it may not be the same setup as your corner bank.
 Some of these accounts are offered online only, and some may not offer ATM access.
 It makes sense to shop around.
 You need to be aware of fees, which could eat into your interest, and account minimums, which can be required for the best rates.
 Also, the FDIC insurance limit per account may require you to spread your money across accounts at several banks to achieve insurance protection for all of your savings.

 The good news: These days, certificates of deposit offer significantly higher yields than most savings accounts.
 As of August 1, some one-year CDs offered on Fidelity.com yielded 1.5% interest.
 For $50,000 of cash, that means $750 in interest, compared with $300 in a typical savings account.
 If you are saving for a goal in 3 years, investing $50,000 in a 3-year CD would pay 1.95% annually, as of August 1, or roughly $3,000 over the 3-year period.